Sineme01/House-Rate-Predictor/README.md

 # 2001CB07_CS299_2022
-Name : Anand Kumar
+# Name : Anand Kumar

-Roll : 2001CB07
+# Roll : 2001CB07

-Institute : Indian Institute Of Technology Patna.
+# Institute : Indian Institute Of Technology Patna.

-Topic: -
+# Topic: -

-House Rate Prediction
+# House Rate Prediction

 Dataset is taken from Kaggle.

-Description: -
+# Description: -
-This is a notebook for visualization of various features upon which the selling price of a house depends.
+This is a notebook for visualization of various features upon which the selling price of a house depends and for predicting the selling price of  a house.